Before You Join

 My child is in kindergarten, but advanced mathematically.
 Can they participate in the math circle?

-We do restrict participation the elementary math circle to students in first grade and above.
+We do restrict participation the Elementary Math Circle to students in first grade and above.
 This is because of social readiness, not mathematical ability!
 We do recognize that there are many kindergarten students who are capable of exceptional mathematical reasoning.
-Similarly, we do not place 1st and 2nd graders to participate in the 3rd/4th grade circles.
+Similarly, we do not permit students in grades 1 or 2 to participate in the 3–4 grade circles.

 Attending Math Circles